 PHARMAC’s work focuses on access and optimal use of medicines.
 Quality is primarily the role of other organisations, in particular Medsafe.

 Medicines New Zealand provides an overall framework for PHARMAC’s operations.
-The strategy, published in 2007, intends to inform decision making over the long term and to deliver a world-class medicines system for New Zealanders.
+The strategy, published by the Ministry of Health in 2007, aims to inform decision making over the long term and to deliver a world-class medicines system for New Zealanders.

 An action plan, Implementing Medicines New Zealand 2015 to 2020 accompanies the strategy and has been updated three times.
 The action plan sets out the changes required to deliver on Medicines New Zealand.